1. ServiceNow#

 1.2.
 Per monitored object selection of ServiceNow assignment group#

-to each individual object, such as SSL Endpoints
+It is possible to assign assignment groups to each individual object, such as SSL Endpoints or SSL Certificates etc.

 To enable this, you must first activate the ServiceNow integration in TrustView.
 Once that has been done and a default Assignment group